jscad/OpenJSCAD.org/jsdoc/assets/README.md

 # JSCAD V2 - Documentation

->*JSCAD* is a set of modular, browser and command line tools for creating parametric 2D and 3D designs with JavaScript code.
+*JSCAD* is an open source set of modular, browser and command line tools for creating parametric 2D and 3D designs with Javascript code.
+It provides a quick, precise and reproducible method for generating 3D models, and is especially useful for 3D printing applications.

+Check out the Tutorials section for tips on getting started, and best practises.

 ## Table of Contents